-any banks need to add new board members because some are reaching a mandatory retirement age or because others who agreed to stay through the financial crisis now want to rotate off the board.
+Many banks need to add new board members because of such factors as a mandatory retirement age or because board members who agreed to stay through the financial crisis now want to rotate off.
 Banks need to keep in mind that they will be under close scrutiny by any prospective candidate who will be conducting due diligence on the bank at the same time the bank is conducting due diligence on the candidate.
 In order to ensure your bank can attract top candidates for board positions, consider the following before beginning the recruiting process: